Onlygideon/hoax/README.md

 # hoax

-## This is a product management public API for e-commerce web applications, built majorly using MySQL, node.js, express, sequelize, and postman for API testing.
+## This is a item management public REST API, built majorly using MySQL, node.js, express, sequelize, and postman for API testing.

 ## This API has endpoints for the following functions:-
 ### Add product